 Alice Walker recounts being depressed and suicidal following an abortion she had in her senior year in College.
 It was an experience that inspired her to write poetry, many of which were contained in her first published collection of Poetry titled ‘Once.’

 Upon graduation from College, Alice Walker worked at the New York City Department of Welfare before returning to the South.

-Alice Walker and Melvyn Leventhal had a daughter in 1969 named Rebecca.
+Alice Walker and Melvyn Leventhal had a daughter named Rebecca in 1969.
 Rebecca is Alice Walker’s only child.
 Rebecca Walker is currently a well-known feminist and activist.
-The mother and daughter were in a feud that was made public for years with Rebecca accusing Alice Walker of being a negligent mother to her, but they both have reconciled with each other.
+The mother and daughter were in a feud that was made public for years, with Rebecca accusing Alice Walker of being a negligent mother to her, but they both have reconciled with each other.

 Literature by Alice Walker

 Explore literature by Albert Camus below, created by the team at Book Analysis.